stevecassidy/python-web-programming/javascript/ajaxexample.md

 more new likes and will respond to a GET request on '/likes' with a JSON list of likes.
 To build an AJAX application from this we need an HTML page that makes appropriate AJAX calls.
-The original page will not contain any data (the `index` handler doesn't reference the database) and so the first thing we will need to do is to retrieve the list of likes and include them in the page.
+The original page will not contain any data (the `index` handler does not reference the database) and so the first thing we will need to do is to retrieve the list of likes and include them in the page.
 Here is the outline of a function that creates a request object to query the `/likes` URL: